C0braD3v/Fortune-Cookie-Fetch/README.md

 # Fortune Cookie Fetch
-A NodeJs SDK for [The Fortune Cookie API](http://fortunecookieapi.herokuapp.com/) to allow users to get a random fortune cookie, without the hastle of writing out large arrays!
+A NodeJs API Wrapper for [The Fortune Cookie API](http://fortunecookieapi.herokuapp.com/) to allow users to get a random fortune cookie, without the hastle of writing out large arrays!

 # Usage